 Using net worth to decide on the one percent threshold is even better.

 Household net worth sidesteps spending and cost of living questions because net worth is by definition not spent.
 Regardless of household size or location, net worth is always unspent resources.

-Net worth is a true measure of how much ‘extra‘ a household has accumulated.
+Net worth is the accurate measure of how much ‘extra ‘a household has accumulated.
 (Top one percent net worth households show up as a hockey stick in inequality, too.)

-One interesting stat: going from the top 10% of wealth to the top 1% requires an large jump while income “only” requires a much smaller bump.
+One interesting stat: going from the top 10% of wealth to the top 1% requires a significant jump while income “only” requires a much smaller bump.